-The interior design program in the College of Human Ecology emphasizes the interactions between humans and the interior environment.
-Students are encouraged to become professionals who design interior spaces that are sustainable, founded on evidence-based strategies, and enhance user satisfaction, productivity and safety for all and at all stages of life.
+The interior design program is the only 4-year CIDA-accredited program in Kansas.
+The program emphasizes the impact of interior environments on human wellbeing.
+We teach students to become professionals who design interior spaces that are sustainable, founded on evidence-based strategies, and enhance user satisfaction, health, wellbeing, productivity and safety for all and at all stages of life.

 The interior design program provides students the opportunity to explore the rich intersections between human ecological theory, design theory and interior design practice.
-Students develop competencies in creative two- and three-dimensional design, aesthetics, design thinking, application of the design process, design history, sustainability, ethics, color, lighting, acoustics, environmental comfort and building construction systems, codes, regulations and a broad spectrum of design communication skills.
+Students develop competencies in the following:

 The interior design program provides a high-value, affordable education in interior design that can be achieved within eight sequential semesters beginning with the fall term.
 Students are selectively admitted into the program based on academic preparation.
 See our FAQ webpage to learn about the selective admissions process.

 Learn more about the Interior Design courses and curriculum requirements

 Professional development and networking opportunities

 Partnership with Inje University Architecture program (South Korea)